 Remember, strawberries aren't just sweet.
 Well, they are sweet, but they have just a tiny bit of acid that makes them worth using in savory recipes, too.

 Strawberries make sweet and juicy additions to salads—think of them as springtime tomatoes.
 Another savory favorite is to use strawberries as a base for a salsa—chop up a pint of strawberries, add a chile or two, a spritz of lime juice, and salt and pepper to taste—that works well with grilled chicken or fish.
+We also love a healthy strawberry milkshake.

 Just have too many berries to eat?
 Learn how to freeze strawberries—it's as easy as putting them in the freezer.